 Expressions

 Expressions are the basic construct of any Wyn program.
-An expression has a statically determined type, and produces a value at runtime.
+An expression has a statically determined type and produces a value at runtime.
 Wyn is an eager/strict language (“call by value”).
+The basic elements of expressions are called atoms — for example literals and variables, plus the more complicated forms with their own productions in the grammar below.

 Grammar